Proactive policing operation to detect illegal drugs to take place in Bristol amid rise in football-related disorder

 The operation comes amid a reported rise in instances of disorder at football matches nationally.

 Superintendent Mark Runacres, area commander for Bristol and our drug strategy lead, said: “The deterioration in the behaviour of football fans nationally is well publicised and while thankfully we don’t often have to intervene during the matches we police, we want to do everything we can to ensure they are safe, family friendly occasions.

-“It was only in January that we saw significant damage caused to the toilets in Ashton Gate’s Ateyo Stand during the game against Cardiff City, while two men have also recently been sentenced for violence following matches at Ashton Gate – one was fined for punching a police horse while the other was jailed for punching another a man to the floor.
+“It was only in January that we saw significant damage caused to the toilets in Ashton Gate’s Atyeo Stand during the game against Cardiff City, while two men have also recently been sentenced for violence following matches at Ashton Gate – one was fined for punching a police horse, while the other was jailed for punching another a man to the floor.

-“While we won’t be proactively looking to test supporters themselves, if officers are concerned about the behaviour of any individuals then it will be something they’ll consider.”
+“While we won’t be proactively looking to test supporters themselves, if officers are concerned about the behaviour of any individuals then it will be something they will consider.”

 In addition to publicising the drug operation, Supt Runacres is also keen to remind fans they will be committing a criminal offence if they are in possession of a pyrotechnic device at a football match.

 Devices have been discharged at seven fixtures at Ashton Gate this season resulting in a number of supporters being ejected and two arrested.

 Supt Runacres added: “Last month, ahead of the game against Middlesbrough, a 14-year-old boy tried to bring a smoke grenade in the stadium.

 “I accept on some occasions people have not been aware they’re committing a criminal offence but ignorance is no excuse.

 “These devices are dangerous – one man suffered second degree burns after a supporter set off a device in the row behind him late last year.